-I am sitting in my house, full of the all-encompassing laughter and personalities of seven other college girls.
+I am sitting in my house, full of the all-encompassing laughter and the personalities of seven other college girls.
 The pumpkin spice candle flickers while a movie plays on the TV; I think it is The Parent Trap, but no one is really listening.
+This is happiness.

-I am driving home from what could possibly be my last soccer game of my playing career.
+I am driving home from what could possibly be the last soccer game of my playing career.
 The game was cold and rainy, but my car is toasty warm.
 My mom, dad, and niece came to watch me play.
 My mom brought me homemade soup to take back to school.
-I'm close to home now, and it is not completely dark yet.
+I'm close to home now and it is not completely dark yet.
 I will walk into my warm house, take a shower, and warm up a slice of my store-bought pumpkin bread and finish reading my book.
+This is happiness.

 I am walking home from class and the leaves are finally changing colors.
-It is my favorite kind of weather-dark grey sky, brisk air that is borderline cold.
-Everything is bathed in the dark, hazy light of a fall afternoon encroaching on the evening.
+It is my favorite kind of weather-dark grey sky and brisk air that is borderline cold.
+Everything is bathed in darkness, hazy light of a fall afternoon encroaching on the evening.
+This is happiness.

-I am sitting on the deck of a cottage in northern Michigan.
+I am sitting on the deck of a cottage in Northern Michigan.
 The sun is setting, and my dad has classic rock playing on the Bluetooth speaker.
-We all have our hoodies on as the temperature begins to drop on this lazy summer evening on the shores of Lake Michigan.
+We all have our hoodies on as the temperature begins to drop during the lazy summer evening on the shores of Lake Michigan.
 I look to my right and I see kids skipping rocks on the beach.
 This is happiness.

-NONNIE (NOUN): \ NON-NIE \
+Nonnie (noun): \non-nie\

-1.90 y/o grandmother of six; great-grandmother of four 2.
-Wife of Poppie for 70 years
+- 1.90 y/o grandmother of six; great-grandmother of four. - 2.
+Wife of Poppie for 70 years.